kiyoon/version-pioneer/README.md

     return { "version": version, ... }
 ```

+> [!TIP]
+> Use `version-pioneer install` or `version-pioneer print-versionscript-code` CLI commands to help you install (vendor) the `_version.py` file to your project.

 ## 🛠️ Configuration

-Unlike Versioneer, the configuration is located in two places: `pyproject.toml` and `src/my_project/_version.py`.
+Unlike Versioneer, the configuration is located in two places: `pyproject.toml` and the "versionscript" (`src/my_project/_version.py`).
 This is to make it less confusing, because in Versioneer, most of the pyproject.toml config were actually useless once you install `_version.py` in your project.

-The idea is that the toml config just tells you where the script it, and the script has everything it needs.
+The idea is that the toml config just tells you where the script is (for build backends to identify them), and the script has everything it needs.

-### pyproject.toml [tool.version-pioneer]: Configuration for build backends and Version-Pioneer CLI.
+### `pyproject.toml` [tool.version-pioneer]: Configuration for build backends and Version-Pioneer CLI.

-- `versionscript`: Path to the version script to execute `get_version_dict()`.
-Usually it's the `_version.py` file in your project.
+- `versionscript`: Path to the versionscript to execute `get_version_dict()`. (e.g. `src/my_project/_version.py`)
-- `versionfile-sdist`: Path to save the resolved version file in the "sdist" build directory (e.g. `src/my_project/_version.py`)
+- `versionfile-sdist`: Path to save the resolved versionfile in the *sdist* build directory (e.g. `src/my_project/_version.py`)
-- `versionfile-wheel`: Path to the `_version.py` file in "wheel" build directory (e.g. `my_project/_version.py`)
+- `versionfile-wheel`: Path to save the resolved versionfile in the *wheel* build directory (e.g. `my_project/_version.py`)

+The main idea is that when you build your project, "versionscript" is executed to write the "versionfile".
 When you build a source distribution (sdist), the `versionfile-sdist` gets replaced to a short constant file.
 When you build a wheel, the `versionfile-wheel` gets replaced to a short constant file.

-> [!NOTE]
-> In hatchling backend, `versionfile-wheel` doesn't really get used, but I would still configure it for consistency.

 > [!TIP]
-> Leave out the `versionfile-sdist` and/or `versionfile-wheel` setting if you don't want to write/replace the `_version.py` file in the build directory.
+> Leave out the `versionfile-sdist` and/or `versionfile-wheel` setting if you don't want to write/replace the versionfile in the build directory.

-### `_version.py`: Configuration for resolving the version string.
+### `_version.py` versionscript: Configuration for resolving the version string.

 You can modify the config in the script.
-This file has to be able to run like a script without any other dependencies (like package, files, config, etc.).

 ```python
 @dataclass(frozen=True)